Three international airports serve Barcelona and the surrounding area with flights to and from the UK, Spain and other European countries.

 There are frequent Regional and Regional express trains from Reus train station that take between ninety minutes and an hour and 45 minutes to travel to Barcelona.

 A taxi from Reus Airport to Barcelona will cost approximately €160 and take about an hour and a quarter.
-This is an estimated fare, I recommend you check the price with the taxi driver before setting off.
+This is an estimated fare, and I recommend you check the price with the taxi driver before setting off.